diffix/desktop/docs/operation.md

 | --- | --- | --- | --- |
 | 398784 of 440257 (90.58%) | 11933 of 12995 (91.83%) | 94.87% | 97.06% |

-In this case almost all of the data resides in very small bins.
+In this case, almost all of the data resides in very small bins.
 91% of the data is suppressed (`Suppressed Count`), as is 92% of the bins.
 The median and maximum distortion (relative error) are both high (95% and 97%).

 ## Anonymized Data